 No. 3 – POPL

 The infamous Noma burger, which took Copenhagen by storm during the summer of 2020, found a permanent home at POPL (in the former 108 space in Christianshavn).
 While nothing can recreate the magic of sitting in the sunshine in the Noma garden sipping on a glass of wine with a burger in hand, the best version of Noma’s burger we had was in POPL’s dining room on opening night.
 That burger was a sight to behold – a mighty behemoth of a thing, stacked tall with organic ingredients and cooked a perfect medium rare.
 It was even tastier than its original iteration at the pop-up.
-Unfortunately, POPL’s dine-in service was short-lived, and the site was forced to pivot to take-away during the second lockdown.
+Unfortunately, POPL was quickly forced to pivot to take-away during the second lockdown.
 Happily, the restaurant has been thriving, with long lines of Copenhageners clambering for takeout; however, the burgers may have suffered some from the pressing public demand, fostered by the immense popularity of the Noma name.
-The take-away burgers we have eaten have been consistently overcooked – missing the pink, medium rare center.
-We’ve tried them three times during the second lockdown and every time they were light gray at best – which was especially disappointing because the quality of meat POPL uses is so high.
+Since then, the burgers we have eaten at POPL have been consistently overcooked – missing the pink, medium rare center.
+We’ve tried them three times in their new venue, and every time they were light gray at best – which was especially disappointing because the quality of meat POPL uses is so high.
 The seasoning has also been a bit out of balance during this time period – sometimes, the wasabi notes in the sauce can be a bit overpowering and, on several occasions, the burgers have been over salted.
-Because of this inconsistency, we have recently been opting for the other offerings from POPL (we really enjoy the fried chicken and the fried fish, but those sandwiches were not factored into this ranking).
-When the restaurant reopens for dine-in, we hope that the Noma burger we fell in love with will be reinstated to its former glory.
+Because of this inconsistency, we have been opting for the other offerings from POPL (we really enjoy the fried chicken and the fried fish, but those sandwiches were not factored into this ranking).
+We hope that one day the Noma burger we fell in love with will be reinstated to its former glory.